 Tourism & Hospitality Management

-Halifax Marriott Harbourfront Logo As a large hospitality employer in Halifax, partnerships for talent in the market like MSVU Co-op Office is critical to our success in filling our talent needs annually.
-The MSVU Co-op office has developed a strong reputation with our property for their commitment to providing high quality, organized, professional and timely support.
-Their Career Connects Portal is easy to use and communication with the co-op office is professional and timely.
+Halifax Marriott Harbourfront Logo As a large hospitality employer in Halifax, partnerships for talent in the market like the MSVU Co-op & WIL Centre is critical to our success in filling our talent needs annually.
+The MSVU Co-op & WIL Centre has developed a strong reputation with our property for their commitment to providing high quality, organized, professional and timely support.
+Their Career Connects Portal is easy to use and communication with the Co-op & WIL Team is professional and timely.
 Given MSVU’s annual co-op posting timeline (organized for early January) we often interview and hire MSVU students first for co-op roles.

 Halifax Partnership LogoHalifax Partnership has hired MSVU public relations co-op students for over 15 years.
 Students bring fresh thinking and ideas, new skills, and incredible energy to our organization.
 It’s also an excellent way to attract and retain talent and support young professionals who want to start and grow their careers in our city.
 I would highly encourage other employers to hire through the MSVU co-op program.
 It’s a win-win experience.